 Halloween Themed Macarons – Perfect little treat if you want something a little more classy for Halloween!
 (And they’re super easy to make!!)

-I decided that Halloween was the perfect time to post my first recipe as I love the colours, and I know that a lot of you have been after my recipe for some time!
-(Also, my Halloween Bark recipe the other day has been a massive hit, so I know you all love Halloween Recipes!!)
+I decided that halloween was the perfect time to post my first macaron recipe as I love the colours, and I know that a lot of you have been after my recipe for some time!
+I also know that you all seem to love my other halloween recipes!

-You can use this recipe for just basic Macarons if you like – I just made mine Halloween themed for some Halloween Celebrations!!
+You can obviously also use this recipe for basic macarons if you like – I just made mine halloween themed for some halloween celebrations!!

 - Halloween Sprinkles